richafnu/Viva/Viva/glint/setup/manage-general-settings.md

 When this setting is switched to On, records for deleted users can cause a [RECORD_STAGING_FAILURE](/viva/troubleshoot/glint/data-file-upload/fix-upload-invalid-unexpected-values-warnings) warning in file upload notifications.

 > [!IMPORTANT]
-> - When Glint receives the delete signal from a Data Subject Request (DSR) or Microsoft Entra ID for a user, they’re not immediately deleted.
-A user’s employee record is in a soft-deleted state for 30 days.
+> - When Glint receives the delete signal from a Data Subject Request (DSR) or Microsoft Entra ID for a user, they're not immediately deleted.
+A user's employee record is in a soft-deleted state for 30 days.
 During this period, the employee record can be modified from its soft-deleted state and updated to the status provided in the HRIS file.
 > - After the 30-day period, all data related to the employee is permanently deleted in accordance with User Data controls.
 > - Should a deleted user be reinstated, their data needs to be uploaded as if they are a new employee.